syssam/wp-calypso/docs/accessibility.md

 # Accessibility

-We need calypso to be accessible to all our users.
+We need Calypso to be accessible to all our users.
 According to surveys done by WebAIM,

 - 97.6% of screen reader users… [(2014)](http://webaim.org/projects/screenreadersurvey5/#javascript)
 - 99.5% of users with low vision… [(2013)](http://webaim.org/projects/lowvisionsurvey/#javascript)
 - 100% of users with motor disabilities… [(2013)](http://webaim.org/projects/motordisabilitysurvey/#javascript)

-… use the internet with javascript enabled.
+… use the internet with JavaScript enabled.
 These users can use Calypso if we make sure it's accessible and works with assistive technology.

 For us, accessible means: